cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Visualizing logs in Kibana

-- Open Kibana in your favourite brower: `http://localhost:5601`.
-If you attempt to access Kibana while it's starting, you should see a message saying that Kibana is not ready yet.
-Just give it a minute or two and you are good to go.
+- Open Kibana in your favourite browser: `http://localhost:5601`.
+When attempting to to access Kibana while it's starting, a message saying that Kibana is not ready yet will be displayed in the browser.
+Enhance your calm, give it a minute or two and then you are good to go.

-- In the first time you access Kibana, you'll see a welcome page.
-Kibana comes with same sample data in case we want to play with it.
-We want to visualize our own data though.
+- In the first time we access Kibana, we'll see a welcome page.
+Kibana comes with sample data in case we want to play with it.
+We will visualize our own data though.
 So click the _Explore on my own_ link.

 ![Welcome page][img.screenshot-01]